 I've also heard a pretty good analogy which is to imagine the Universe as a blob of dough with chocolate chips in it.
 As the dough is cooked it expands and the chocolate chips end up further away from each other.
 Although even the word "expands" could be misleading.
 Stretching is really what Friedmann had in mind.

 Now that we've covered what the expanding universe theory actually says, we can address the question properly.
 Even though the balloon analogy isn't perfect, it shows that the volume enclosing all the galaxies is increasing.
 In the dough analogy you could eventually get to the edges of the dough and ask yourself what was beyond and in the balloon analogy you could measure the thickness of the balloon's elastic and notice that this is gradually getting thinner.
 So the questions is still there: what is the background that we measure our Universe against?

-The question can be phrased in an even simpler form: what is outside the Universe?
+Or, it can be phrased in an even simpler way: what is outside the Universe?
 And this is where things get interesting.
 There are, at present, three llikely contenders for dealing with the question.
-And here they are:

 1. The Universe is Finite

 This one is the simplest to visualise.
 The idea is that our Universe really does have a limit 14 billion light years away from us and it separates our Universe from whatever is without.
 This "without" could have all sorts of properties but it could also be a complete vacuum.
 Perhaps the emptiness outside our Universe is like some kind of soup and our Universe has an edge made of big-bang material, or perhaps it's just sheer empty space which our "space" is moving into.